lucia-auth/lucia/documentation-v2/content/main/basics/sessions.md

 This allows sessions to be persisted for active users, while invalidating inactive users.
 If you have used access tokens and refresh tokens, Lucia's sessions are a combination of both.
 Active sessions are your access tokens, and idle sessions are your refresh tokens.

+### Validating requests

+Requests can be validated by validating the session id included.
+There are mainly ways to send sessions: cookies and bearer tokens.
+Cookies are preferred for regular websites and web-apps, whereas bearer tokens are preferred for standalone servers for mobile/desktop apps.
+Refer to [Handle requests]() page to learn more about how to validate and work with incoming requests from your clients.

 ## Defining session attributes

 You can define custom session attributes by returning them in [`getSessionAttributes()`]() configuration.
 As long as the required fields are defined in the session table, you can add any number of fields to the session table.